chef/knife-ec-backup/README.md

 # Configuration

 ## Permissions

 Note that most users in an EC installation lack the permissions to pull all of the data from all organizations and other users.
 This plugin **REQUIRES THE PIVOTAL KEY AND WEBUI KEY** from the Chef Server.
 It is recommended that you run this from a frontend Enterprise Chef Server, you can use --user and --key to pass the pivotal information along.

 # Subcommands

+## Common Option

+The following options are supported across all subcommands:

+  * `--sql_host`:
+    The hostname of the Chef Server's postgresql server. (default: localhost)

+  * `--sql_port`:
+    The postgresql listening port on the Chef Server. (default: 5432)

+  * `--sql_user`:
+    The username of postgresql user with access to the opscode_chef database. (default: autoconfigured from
+    /etc/opscode/chef-server-running.json)

+  * `--sql_password`:
+    The password for the sql_user.  (default: autoconfigured from /etc/opscode/chef-server-running.json)

 ## knife ec backup DEST_DIR (options)